FMC Corporation

 FMC Corporation is an American chemical manufacturing company headquartered in Philadelphia, Pennsylvania, which originated as an insecticide producer in 1883 and later diversified into other industries.
-In 1941 at the beginning of US involvement in WWII, the company received a contract to design and build amphibious tracked landing vehicles for the United States Department of War, and afterwards the company continued to diversify its products.
+In 1941 at the beginning of U.S. direct involvement in WWII, the company received a contract to design and build amphibious tracked landing vehicles for the United States Department of War, and afterwards the company continued to diversify its products.
 FMC employs 7,000 people worldwide, and had gross revenues of US$4.7 billion in 2018.

 History

 The Bean Spray Pump Company

 Founded in 1883 as the Bean Spray Pump Company in Los Gatos, California, by chemist John Bean.
 The company's first product was a piston pump.
 Bean invented the pump to spray insecticide on the many fruit orchards in the area.
 A Bean sprayer was on display at the Forbes Mill museum in Los Gatos until its closure in 2014.
 Bean Avenue in downtown Los Gatos is named after John Bean.